Writing like a painter: in layers (12 steps to making your novel better)

 - Add tastes.

 - Remember how you documented your characters?
-Document how they show emotions and replace any “he felt sad” or “she cried” or “I was angry” with something that shows their emotions and make sure characters are consistent.
+Document how they show emotions and replace any “he felt sad” or “she cried” or “I was angry” with something that shows their emotions.
+Make sure your characters are consistent.

-- Now go through and cut out all the useless words, sentences, and paragraph.
+- Now go through and cut out all the useless words, sentences, and paragraphs.
 Start with the first few pages.
 Repeat this if needed.
-Also let a proofreader give suggestions on what they thought was unnecessary.
+Also, let a proofreader give suggestions on what they thought was unnecessary.
+Hint: If it is your first novel, you likely need to ax your first three chapters.

 - Now edit the dialog.
 Make sure each character has their own voice.
 Their own slang, words, etc…